 What changes were made to the URLA?

-The new URLA is digital and more user friendly, allowing borrowers to initiate applications on their own time, guided by intuitive prompts throughout the process.
+The new URLA is digital and more user friendly, allowing borrowers to initiate applications in their own time, guided by intuitive prompts throughout the process.
 The form has also been updated to fit the needs of the modern borrower.
-Fields added include the individual’s email address, international address, cell phone number, and military service, while a few obsolete requests, such as years of schooling, have been eliminated.
+Fields added include the individual’s email address, international address, mobile number, and military service, while a few obsolete requests, such as years of schooling, have been eliminated.

 One notable change is the addition of an Unmarried Addendum.
 Previously, certain states required this information to be collected on Civil Union/Domestic Partnership Addendums.
 This is now standard as part of the new URLA and is required any time a borrower indicates that they are unmarried.
 The form asks if there is any other person in the household that has real property rights, such as a partner or individual in a common-law marriage.